Generalizations of Ekeland-Hofer and Hofer-Zehnder symplectic capacities and applications: Introduction and main results

 In 1986, C.Viterbo \cite{Vi87} first proved the Weinstein conjecture in $(\mathbb{R}^{2n},\omega_0)$ with the global variational methods for periodic solutions of general Hamiltonian systems initiated by P. Rabinowitz \cite{Ra78, Ra79} and A. Weinstein \cite{We78}.
 Hereafter $\omega_0$ denotes the standard symplectic structure given by $\sum_idq_i\wedge dp_i$ with the linear coordinates $(q_1,\cdots,q_n,p_1,\cdots,p_n)$.

-Motivated by the above studies, I.~Ekeland and H.~Hofer \cite{EH89} introduced a class of symplectic invariants (called symplectic capacities) for subsets in $(\mathbb{R}^{2n},\omega_0)$ and reproved the famous Gromov's nonsqueezing theorem in \cite{Gr85} and a $C^0$ rigidity theorem due to Gromov and Eliashberg.
-H. Hofer and E. Zehnder \cite{HoZe90} constructed a symplectic capacity for any symplectic manifolds, called the Hofer-Zehnder capacity.
-The second named author \cite{Lu3} introduced the concept of pseudo symplectic capacities which is a mild generalization of that of symplectic capacities, constructed a pseudo symplectic capacity as a generalization of the Hofer-Zehnder capacity and established an estimate for it in terms of Gromov-Witten invariants.
+Motivated by the above studies, I.~Ekeland and H.~Hofer \cite{EH89} introduced a class of symplectic invariants (called symplectic capacities) for subsets in $(\mathbb{R}^{2n},\omega_0)$ and reproved the famous Gromov's nonsqueezing theorem in \cite{Gr85} and {a $C^0$ rigidity theorem due to Gromov and Eliashberg.} H. Hofer and E. Zehnder \cite{HoZe90} constructed a symplectic capacity for any symplectic manifold, called the Hofer-Zehnder capacity.
+The second named author of this article introduced the concept of pseudo symplectic capacities which is a mild generalization of symplectic capacities, constructed a pseudo symplectic capacity as a generalization of the Hofer-Zehnder capacity and established an estimate for it in terms of Gromov-Witten invariants (\cite{Lu3}).